DimensionDev/Mask-Docs/docs/web3/connection.md

 ): Promise<NonFungibleTokenMetadata<ChainId>>
 ```

-Get an non-fungible token.
+Get a non-fungible token.

 #### Parameters

 1. initial - `Web3ConnectionOptions`.
-An optional options to override the connection settings.
+An optional object to override the connection settings.

 #### Returns